 Colonoscopy is a no-pain procedure

 Recent studies show that many people – even those with an increased risk – choose to forgo colonoscopy screening out of fear of pain or discomfort.
 The truth is, there’s no discomfort felt during or after the colonoscopy procedure, says Dr Koh.
-The only possible “discomfort” is the colonoscopy prep, which involves drinking a laxative solution to empty the bowels prior to the procedure.
+The only possible “discomfort” is the colonoscopy prep.
+This involves drinking a laxative solution to empty the bowels prior to the colonoscopy procedure.

 In Singapore, colonoscopy screening is recommended from the age of 50 years for adult men and women with a normal risk profile.
 Many countries, including the US, are recommending even earlier starts, at the age of 45, says Dr Koh.